 - Install a reliable mobile security anti-virus and internet security app.
 Frequently scan your mobile phone for malicious software, and remove malware and virus from your mobile phone.

 - Most of the telecom operators provide the option to disable WAP billing from the backend.
-Request your telecom operator for disabling WAP billing server, if needed.
+Request your telecom operator for disabling the WAP billing server, if needed.

-There is nothing worse than your device attacked by malicious software like Virus, ransomware, and malware and enough damage happened.
+There is nothing worse than your device attacked by malicious software like viruses, ransomware, and malware and enough damage happened.
 So, It is always better to have installed mobile security apps on your device, including Anti-virus, Anti-malware, and Internet security.